 What is Occupational Therapy?
 Occupational therapy takes a holistic, integrated approach to health, addressing a client’s physical, mental, and emotional needs.
 Occupational therapists (OTs) empower clients of all ages to […]

 The Keck Graduate Institute (KGI) School of Pharmacy and Health Sciences (SPHS) celebrated its Doctor of Pharmacy (PharmD) class of 2026, Master of Science in Physician Assistant Studies (MSPA) class […]

 The Keck Graduate Institute (KGI) School of Pharmacy and Health Sciences is proud to announce that Dr. Michael Hochman, MD, MPH, Chief Executive Officer at Healthcare in Action, will be […]

 Dr. Vikas Sharma, OTD, OTR/L, has been named Program Director for Keck Graduate Institute (KGI)’s Occupational Therapy Doctorate (OTD) Program.
 He has been an occupational therapist for more than […]

 If there’s anything we can do, be sure to connect with our admissions team.
 You can also check out more information on cost and aid and how to apply.

-KGI’s entry-level occupational therapy doctoral degree program has applied for accreditation by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA).
-KGI’s offering of an OTD program is also subject to approval from the Western Association of Schools & Colleges (WASC) Senior Colleges and Universities Commission (WSCUC).
+KGI’s entry-level occupational therapy doctoral degree program has received candidacy status from Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA) and is able to enroll students.
+KGI’s OTD program is approved by the Western Association of Schools & Colleges (WASC).